swanchain/go-swan-sdk/doc/api.md

 | UUID          | `string`                   | Universally unique identifier for the task.                              |

 ## TaskDetail
+The `TaskDetail` struct contains detailed information about the task, including resource requirements and status.

 | Field Name        | Type                           | Description                                                            |
 | ----------------- | ------------------------------ | ---------------------------------------------------------------------- |